Modelling the Spread of SARS-CoV2 and its variants. Comparison with Real Data. Relations that have to be Satisfied to Achieve the Total Regression of the SARS-CoV2 Infection: Modelling Descending Phase in Case of Disappearance of SARS-CoV2 Infection

 Of course, during the descent phase, the number of active people $I_t$ satisfies a simple law of conservation: {\it If we are in the situation where there are no longer new cases of people tested positive for COVID-19 and if we assume that the active people cannot leave their country of origin (or else, if they do, they will be rejected by the host Country), then the number of infected people cannot but decrease either because some people are deceased or because others have been recovered}.
 In mathematical terms

-with $h_0$, $d_0$ and $n_0$ denoting the values of $h_t$, $d_t$ and $I_t$ when the infected people are evaluated at the time $t=t_{Max}$ (the time that maximises the number of the total cases).
+with $h_0$, $d_0$ and $I_0$ denoting the values of $h_t$, $d_t$ and $I_t$ when the infected people are evaluated at the time $t=t_{Max}$ i.e., the time that maximises the number of the total cases (for the definition of $h_t$ see the forthcoming Eq.~(\ref{dp4})).
 It should be noted that the conservation law~(\ref{dp3}) applies only when there are no longer new cases of people tested positive to COVID-19\footnote{So, Eq.~(\ref {dp3}) does not apply necessarily as soon as the number $n_t$ (the number of people tested positive for COVID-19) starts to decrease.
 Indeed, it may happen that $n_t$ decreases because, for example, the number of new cases of people tested positive is less than the number of the people who have recovered in the meantime.
 Conservation law~(\ref {dp3}) applies only from the moment where the number of new cases of people tested positive is strictly equal to zero.}.
 Here, by the {\it descending phase} we mean the phase where Eq.~(\ref {dp3}) applies.